whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 Don't bother coming down."

-Angry women always likes to have the final say in scheme of things.
+Angry women always like to have the final say in the scheme of things.
 Knowing this ,I kept quiet.

 She would have looked at me once again , violently stroked her legs at the firm ground twice or thrice and moved her head both ways to show her dislike at the turn of events.
 I also imagined her going down the stairs calling me idiot  and other names from her list of parliamentary swear words.
 This made me laugh, thinking how much I know about her.